-Will is now focused on Family Law and he has a keen interest in Collaborative Law and negotiation of fair and equitable separation agreements.
+I am now focused on Family Law and I continue to have a keen interest in Collaborative Family Law and the overall negotiation of fair and equitable Agreements, including Cohabitation (pre-nuptial), Marriage and Separation Contracts.

 In Collaborative Practice, you commit to: